DeepBitsTechnology/on-premises/README.md

    - After uploading, ensure the new file is selected, then click "Save."
    - Click on the file you just uploaded, then click "Select to Monitor" to trigger the first scan.
    - Click the "View" button to see the results.

-### 9. Known Issues
-   - GitHub, Jira, and AWS integrations are currently not supported.
-Support for these platforms will be released soon.

 ### 10. Documentation and Support
    - [Docker Documentation](https://docs.docker.com/)